Heroes23/Heroes23/README.md

 # 💫 About Me:
-Hello, my name is Zaed Hussain, and I’m an AI Engineer with a background in Applied Mathematics from the University of Illinois Chicago and Data Engineering from the University of Chicago.
+Hello, my name is Zaed Hussain, and I’m a Data & AI Engineer with a background in Applied Mathematics from the University of Illinois Chicago and Data Engineering from the University of Chicago.
 I build production AI systems and data workflows that power agentic applications.

 I design and build backend agent systems using LangGraph and LangChain, implementing multi-step reasoning, tool use, and retrieval workflows.
 I develop agentic applications that automate complex business processes by combining LLM reasoning with external systems, APIs, and structured data.